Skwuruhl/darktide-crosshairs-fix/README.md

 Darktide 1.4 fixed most issues with crosshairs but a few remain.
 Mod fixes remaining issues.
 Most notably I recently discovered that the vanilla crosshairs don't include spread ratio multipliers.

 Now includes shotshell pellet patterns.
-Modders can also read the active shotshell pattern via a function.
 You can customize how spread is displayed with shotshell weapons via mod options.

-Additionally the mod now has a function that custom crosshairs can use to properly have diagonal segments (e.g. through crosshair remap).
+The mod has a function that custom crosshairs can use to properly have diagonal segments (e.g. through crosshair remap).
+Additionally other mods can also read the active shotshell and shotshell spread via a function.

 [Nexus Mods](https://www.nexusmods.com/warhammer40kdarktide/mods/36)